Home » Practical Information » Recreation

 Popular Outdoor Exercise Areas

 Another area in Jakarta that is specifically designated for sports is Senayan.
+This area received an extensive renovation prior to hosting the 2018 Asean Games.
 On the Senayan grounds is a soccer stadium, diving and swimming pools and a badminton hall that are used for national and international sporting events.
 Other facilities in the area include tennis courts, baseball fields, rifle range and a driving range and golf course.
 Many organized community sports clubs utilize these facilities.
 They range from children's softball leagues and swimming clubs to very competitive adult inter-city soccer leagues.
 The public can use these facilities.
-However, playing times and fees must by scheduled through the office by calling 573-4070.
+However, playing times and fees must by scheduled through the with the management.
+You are supposed to be able to book times through the website however it is difficult to navigate.

 Another popular early morning and weekend exercise area is Ancol.
 Located on the very northern edge of the city Ancol lies along the shoreline of the Java Sea.
 Because of the cool breeze that comes off the sea, it is a very pleasant area to exercise in the morning.

 Formerly an undeveloped swamp area, Ancol has been developed over the last few decades.
-Recreation facilities now include the Dunia Fantasi amusement park, Sea World Aquarium, a hotel, golf course, bowling and nightclub facilities.
-An art market, Pasar Seni, features numerous stalls offering a wide variety of the Indonesians arts and handicrafts.
+Recreation facilities now include the Dunia Fantasi amusement park, Sea World Aquarium, and a hotel.

 Serious or recreational joggers may be interested in Jakarta Free Spirt, or Hash House Harriers/Harriettes.
 These social running group organizes runs at various locations around Jakarta.
 The venues change each week.
 Find more information about running clubs in Jakarta.